-Trans fats can make food taste good and adds texture.
+Trans fats can make food taste good and add texture.
 You will find them in many processed snack foods.
 Foods that may contain trans fats include:

 Dietary cholesterol affects cholesterol levels to a much lesser degree than was originally thought and also much less than saturated and trans fats.
 It is found only in animal foods, not plant foods.
-Our bodies use cholesterol to carry out bodily functions, but we take in more than we need.
-Dietary guidelines advise that people consume less than 300 milligrams of dietary cholesterol a day.
+Our bodies use cholesterol to carry out necessary bodily functions, but we take in more than we need.
+You should eat as little dietary cholesterol as possible while consuming a healthy eating pattern.

 You should not eliminate fats from your diet completely, but you can replace saturated fats with unsaturated fats.
 Since saturated fat and cholesterol are often found together in foods, by limiting saturated fat, cholesterol intake will go down as well.

 You can feel good about eating unsaturated fats, in proper amounts.
 Keep in mind that unsaturated fats still deliver as many calories as the saturated varieties, so keep reasonable portion sizes.
 There are two types, polyunsaturated and monounsaturated.
-The difference is in their chemical make up, but all that means for you is that either of these fats can be used instead of saturated and trans fats.
+The difference is in their chemical make up, but all that means is that either fat can be used instead of saturated and trans fats.

 Unsaturated fats can be found in a variety of foods you are familiar with.
 Some examples include:

 Monounsaturated fats are similar and can also be substitutes for less healthy fats.
 You will find them in olive, canola, or peanut oils.
-Avacados are also a good source of monounsaturated fat.
+Avocados are also a good source of monounsaturated fat.